numbbo/coco/docs/bbob-biobj/perf-assessment/source/index.rst

 A problem thereby consists of an objective function, its dimension, and an concrete instantiation of it (see [coco-functions-doc]_ )

+* why hypervolume (can also be in principle with other indicators)

 * Evaluation based on the complete archive of nondominated solutions, independent of population size (Tobias)